Felistus-Chemutai/Delani-Studio/README.md

 * (email ==='')
 * (message ==='')

-  triangle equilateral , iscosceles , scalene
 True value is output.
-Output example: **This is equilateral triangle.<br/>
-True value is output.
-Output example: **This an isosceles triangle!** &nbsp If your triangle is isosceles.
+Output example: **Thank you for reaching to us , your message has been received.

 **Example**
 * side1 input -- 10